Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Electron-photon dressed states and modified energy spectrum

 First, we consider a $d_{x^2-y^2}$ altermagnet and the most general elliptically polarized irradiation.
 In this case, we obtain

 where the zero-order Floquet Hamiltonian $\mc{H}_{[n=0]}^{(F)}(\vec{\bf k})$

-We find that applying an Optical driving field with elliptical polarization results in multiple effects: a constant energy shift, which is, however, always offset by modifying the chemical potential (doping level) of the considered structure, an induced energy bandgap, and modifications to both components of the electron group velocities.
+We find that applying an optical driving field with elliptical polarization results in multiple effects: a constant energy shift, which is, however, always offset by a change in the chemical potential (doping level) of the considered structure, an induced energy bandgap, and modifications to both components of the electron group velocities.

 The bandgap is represented by two independent contributions

 which demonstrates a non-monotonic dependence on parameter $\beta$ and is substantially different for the various types of elliptically polarized irradiation.